ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - Things I’ve learned/noticed that she mentioned: don’t schedule back to back, give yourself enough time to conduct them, write it down, potentially separate review from compensation, schedule regular checkins to ensure feedback is being addressed
 - Peer guidance
 - Get people to solve problems together, not just talk to you as the boss
-- "whoops the monkey" is like celebratevtje wins
+- "whoops the monkey" is like celebrate the wins
 - Skip level meetings
 - Goals: to help each of them become better bosses, make sure people on their team feel comfortable giving feedback directly
 - Share everything with their boss, not not who said it